 Steve A. Elswick was elected as the Matoaca District Supervisor on November 8, 2011, and began his term of 4 years on January 1, 2012.
 He was elected as the Board's Vice Chairman in 2013 and 2014.
 He was elected as the Board's Chairman in 2015.

 He has been a resident of Chesterfield County for 47 years and has lived in the Matoaca District for 38 years.

 Mr. Elswick began his service to Chesterfield County as a firefighter in July 1973.
 During 31 years of faithful service and a broad variety of assignments, Steve gained experience and knowledge in the areas of leadership, management and finance.
 Working through the ranks, Steve led nearly 500 highly-trained professional and volunteer fire and Emergency Medical Services personnel during the last 6 1/2 years of his career as Chesterfield County’s Fire Chief.

-He had earned his Fire Service degree from J. Sergeant Reynolds and continued his development through The University of Virginia Executive Leadership Institute, Leadership Metro Richmond, and The Dale Carnegie Course, where he also served as an assistant instructor.
+He had earned his Fire Science degree from J. Sergeant Reynolds and continued his development through The National Fire Academy, The University of Virginia Executive Leadership Institute, Leadership Metro Richmond, and The Dale Carnegie Course, where he also served as an assistant instructor.

 Upon his retirement in November 2004, the Board of Supervisors honored him with a resolution, stating he had served as a commanding officer of the department’s first Technical Service Unit, initiated the Department Chiefs Officers School, Volunteer Chiefs In-Service School, First-Line Supervisor School, Applied Leadership for Company Officer’s School, initiated the department’s first Cadet Program in partnership with the Vo-Tech Center, initiated the Citizens Against Residential Emergencies (CARE) Program, Advanced Life Support Team, and the county’s Community Emergency Response Team.
 Mr. Elswick also was recognized for successfully implementing the EMS Revenue Recovery Program, which provides much-needed funding for EMS apparatus and equipment, as well as the department’s EMS training and development.
 Chesterfield County Fire & EMS was the first in the Metropolitan Area launching this program, setting an example for municipalities throughout Virginia.